frc3268/TheRobotSkeleton2025/docs/swervemodule.md

 - Report values from encoders(eg: 60 deg, 2.5 meters)
 - Set the wheel to a specific rotation(eg: 60 deg) and speed(eg: 2.5 meters/second)

-The code for a Swerve Module is stored in the `src/main/kotlin/frc/lib/basics/SwerveModule.kt` file.
+The code for a Swerve Module is stored in the `src/main/kotlin/frc/lib/basics/SwerveModule.kt` file of the ValhallaLib repo.

-*But what does each part do?*
+_But what does each part do?_

 **1. Lines 24-60 (Setup)**:
 ```kt